davesantos/tumblr-boilerplate/README.md

 # Tumblr Boilerplate

 This is a fully constructed template to help speed up the development of Tumblr themes.
-The goal was to remove redundant tags and use the least amount code to maintain easy theme development.
+The goal was to remove redundant tags, keeping it lean to maintain fast and smooth theme development.
+Feel free to contribute any changes you might find helpful for others.

 ## Features